thrushlang/thrushc/COMMANDS.md

 Compiler flags:

-• -llvm Enable the usage of the LLVM backend infrastructure.
+• -llvm-backend Enable the usage of the LLVM backend infrastructure.
 • -target [x86_64] Set the LLVM target.
 • -target-triple [x86_64-pc-linux-gnu] Set the LLVM target triple.
-• -cpu [haswell] Specify the CPU to optimize.
+• -cpu [haswell] Specify in LLVM the CPU to optimize.
-• -cpu-features [+sse2,+cx16,+sahf,-tbm] Specify the new features of the CPU to use.
+• -cpu-features [+sse2,+cx16,+sahf,-tbm] Specify in LLVM the new features of the CPU to use.
 • -emit [llvm-bc|llvm-ir|asm|raw-llvm-ir|raw-llvm-bc|raw-asm|obj|ast|tokens] Compile the code into specified representation.
 • -print [llvm-ir|raw-llvm-ir|tokens] Displays the final compilation on stdout.
 • -opt [O0|O1|O2|mcqueen] Optimization level.